 Wilhelm shut his mouth and narrowed his eyes at Cadence who simply held his gaze for a moment before turning back to the hauptmänner.

 “You should take off your uniforms too,” she said.

 “Right.
 Everyone.
 Uniforms off.”

 Bergmann and Kleine seemed to be as hesitant as he was, peeling off their sweat-drenched and mud-caked uniforms slowly and plucking off their medals reverently before storing them in their pockets.
 Stein, Heimler, Engel, and Gilbert whipped theirs off without care.
-The Aquarians fared similarly, Sigurd and Knovak shedding off their uniform with ease while Kramer and the other Aquarian did with hesitation.
+The Aquarians fared similarly, Sigrid and Knovak shedding off their uniform with ease while Kramer and the other Aquarian did so with hesitation.
 As they stripped, Cadence ran her fingers through the lieutenant’s hair causing blonde strands to fall into her eyes.